gfreeau/dictation-tools/README.md

 1. Select text with your mouse
 2. Press your configured shortcut (e.g., Ctrl+Alt+C)
-3. The selected text will be replaced with cleaned-up text via GPT-4.1 Nano
+3. The selected text will be replaced with cleaned-up text via GPT-4o-mini

 ### Cleanup Features